olivecai/robotarm-complexity-2025/roughnotes.md

 Right now there is a certain trouble in creating regions to indicate a Broyden update is needed, since we are dealing with a discrete mesh, we may need to repeatedly take each point and compare it to the mesh to see which region our point lies in...

+# May 27 2025

+Use barycentric coordinates to calculate whether or not a point is inside our shape.

+*How can we keep track of which triangle we are currently in?*

+Firstly, WHICH triangles?
+- The manually calculated ones for the centroid, OR the delaunay mesh triangles?
+PROS: the manually calculated ones already exist AFAIK but how can i access and query triangles/tetrahedrons created by the delaunay mesh?....
+There are some complications in the fact that TOO MANY shapes are being formed right now.
+Figure out how to REDUCE and ACCESS the number of triangles/tetrahedrons in the Delaunay mesh.

+Secondly, how can we KEEP TRACK of our current triangle and update it?
+Answer: iterate through every triangle, save the points of the triangle as A, B, and C, and then keep VALIDATING (not iterating) and then when validate==False, THEN we can iterate/query for whichever new triangle/tetrahedron we are in....